Brief: Wondering which Linux kernel version your system uses? Here are several ways to check your kernel version in the Linux terminal.

-- generic – distribution specific string.
-For Ubuntu, it means I am using the desktop version.
-For Ubuntu server edition, it should be server.
+- generic – Distribution-specific string.
+For Ubuntu, it means I’m using the desktop version.
+For Ubuntu server edition, it would be ‘server’.

-You can also use uname command with option -a.
-This will provide more system information if you want that.
+You can also use the uname command with the option -a.
+This will provide more system information if you need it.

-The output of the command should like this:
+The output of the command should look like this:

 Linux itsfoss 4.4.0-97-generic #120-Ubuntu SMP Tue Sep 19 17:28:18 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux

-Let me explain the output and give it a meaning:
+Let me explain the output and what it means:

 - Linux – Kernel name.
 If you run the same command on BSD or macOS, the result will be different.

-I’ll save you from information overload.
-So let’s see other commands to find Linux kernel version.
+But I’ll save you from information overload.
+Let’s see some other commands to find your Linux kernel version.

 2. Find Linux kernel using /proc/version file

-In Linux, you can also find the Linux kernel information in the file /proc/version.
-Just look at the content of this file:
+In Linux, you can also find the kernel information in the file /proc/version.
+Just look at the contents of this file:

-You’ll see an output similar to what we saw with uname.
+You’ll see an output similar to what you saw with uname.

 Linux version 4.4.0-97-generic ([email protected]) (gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.4) ) #120-Ubuntu SMP Tue Sep 19 17:28:18 UTC 2017